- Booster Gold

 SPOILER WARNING!: Reveal

-Boosterrific Review: Though most know this issue for the fate of Evil Ice (an obligatory fate suffered by some unlucky hero in every major crossover storyline), every reader of this issue will no doubt spend some time wondering how much tape Fire must use just to keeps her costume on.
+Boosterrific Review: Though most know this issue for the fate of Evil Ice (an obligatory fate suffered by some unlucky hero in every major crossover storyline), every reader of this issue will no doubt spend some time wondering how much tape Fire must use just to keep her costume on.
 Despite the cliched plot and too-frequent hero posturing, this issue is still entertaining enough, in no small part because of T.O.
 Morrow's metafictional countdown of events.

 Boosterrific Rating: Gold Standard.